jbedolla/Array-Manipulation/README.md

 At this point you should be able to write up these methods without searching for code patterns on StackOverflow.

+At this point in the cohort, you should be able to glance at the problem, write a couple tests, nd then implement the method.

 ### For each problem.

 For each of these problems, you need to write the method itself, and two tests for each method.